Downtown Tucson / 4th Avenue

 Antigone Books This 100% solar powered bookstore is full of delightful books, gifts, and cards.
 It was voted Tucson’s number one independent bookstore by the Tucson Weekly.

-Arizona Theatre Center A night on the town is best spent going to the Theatre.
+Arizona Theatre Company A night on the town is best spent going to the Theatre.
 Luckily, we have one of the best regional theatres in the country in our own backyard!
 ATC stages riveting theatre and their seasons range from classical works and musicals to world-premiere plays.
 The theatre is housed in the beautiful Temple of Music and Art downtown.

 The Presidio San Agustin A recreation of the original 1775 presidio used by the soldiers and residents of that time.
 Docent tours showcasing life in the Presidio are available to the public.
 Highlights include a prehistoric pit house that was recently discovered during the reconstruction of the Presidio.
 Join the Living History days to witness a reenactment of what life was like in the Old Pueblo.